crotwell/TauP/src/doc/sphinx/source/install.rst

 Adding this to your .bash_profile or .zshrc will enable it for future logins.

-Note, for bash 3.2, which the default verion on OSX, there is a bug that prevents this from working.
-The alterantive is to save it as a file like:
+Note, for bash 3.2, which the default version on OSX, there is a bug that prevents this from working.
+The alternative is to save it as a file like:

 :code:`taup generate-completion > taup_completion`